 Interest rate risk is the risk that market interest rates will fluctuate.
-As at 31 July 2023, the Company had issued bonds with a fixed interest rate.
-As at 31 July 2023, the Company drew a long-term investment loan with a floating interest rate (see Note 16).
+As at 31 July 2024, the Company had issued bonds with a fixed interest rate.
+As at 31 July 2024, the Company drew a long-term investment loan with a floating interest rate (see Note 16).

 In 2018, the Company entered into a series of interest rate swaps with a forward start with a nominal value of EUR 500 million to hedge the Company's cash flows from interest from the planned future issue of bonds for the refinancing of the Company's bonds due in July 2020.
 Following the new issue of the Company's bonds in June 2020 (see Note 16), the Company terminated the hedge and reclassified interest rate swaps to non-hedging derivative financial instruments, the subsequent measurement of which at fair value was recognised through profit or loss.
 The effective portion of changes to the fair value of interest rate swaps qualifying for effective cash flow hedging until the termination of the hedge is accumulated in equity in the hedging reserve and dissolved in the income statement using the effective interest rate.
-In the year ended 31 July 2023, all interest rate swaps were settled.
+In the year ended 31 July 2024, all interest rate swaps were settled.
+In the year ended 31 July 2024, the Company has no open interest rate swaps.